muhamed42/Assignment-QS3/Invoices-Testcases.md

 ### Expected Result
 - The invoice is marked as returned, and the contact's balance is adjusted.
 ### Actual Result
-- Executed and observed the error message "Cannot return a paid invoice".(Failed)
+- Executed and observed the error message "Cannot return a paid invoice".

-# TC-15
+# 🔴TC-15
 ## Verify that the user can't return an existing invoice with invalid invoice ID.
 ### Steps
 - POST /invoices/{id}/return endpoint.